 To further facilitate the technology’s expansion, the Browns have also added two new payment technology options that support facial authentication, including a self-checkout kiosk using software from TapIn2 and Mashgin optical-scanning devices.
 For the facial authenticaion, the TapIn2 devices have a camera embedded in the kiosk tablet, while the Mashgin devices have an embedded iPhone above their traditional payment device.
 The Browns are also still using standalone tablets with TapIn2 software at some of the stands, which also have embedded cameras.

 According to the partners, after just two games facial authentication purchases are already accounting for an average of 11 percent of all transactions at the new stands, with two stands showing 24 percent of facial-authentication transactions recorded in the crush time before kickoff.
 A full 30 percent of facial authentication transactions are repeat-customer transactions, the partners said.
-And thanks to an improved enrollment procedure, the Browns said that 65 percent of fans who signed up for Express Access ticketing this year also signed up for the Express Access concessions payment service.

 A faster way to authenticate age and payment information